 In the previous subsection, we proved that augmentations are microlocally simple.
 It follows from the definition that the group action of a meridian has two possibilities.
 It either fixes the entire vector space, or defines an invariant subspace of codimension one.
-In this subsection, we focus on the first case, and give a sufficient condition on augmentations so that the associated augmentation representations fit into this situation.
+In this subsection, we give a sufficient condition such that the associated augmentation representations fit into the first case.

-\begin{defn} Let $K\subset X$ be a link and $K'\subset K$ be a sublink.
-A simple link representation $\rho: \pi_K\rightarrow GL(V)$ vanishes on $K'$ if $\rho(m' ) = \textrm{id}_V$ for any meridian $m'$ of $K'$. \end{defn}
+\begin{defn} Let $L\subset X$ be a link and $L_0\subset L$ be a sublink.
+A simple link representation $\rho: \pi_L\rightarrow GL(V)$ vanishes on $L_0$ if $\rho(m_0) = \textrm{id}_V$ for any meridian $m_0$ of $L_0$. \end{defn}